Be Bright - put lights on your bike

 - Front lights should be attached to handlebars and pointing slightly down.

 - Your lights can be a hazard if used incorrectly.
 You must not use vehicle lighting equipment in such a way that it dazzles, confuses, or distracts so as to endanger the safety of other road users.

 - Correct use of cycle lighting will make your cycling experience safer and more enjoyable, while ensuring other road users are not at risk.

-The following key points have also been updated in the Road Code for cyclists as below:
+The following key points are from the Road Code for cyclists.

 - A red or yellow rear reflector that is visible from a distance of 100 metres when light shines on it.

 When cycling at night or when visibility is poor, cycles must have the following:

 - One or more steady or flashing rear-facing red lights that can be seen at night from a distance of 100 metres.

 - One or two white or yellow headlights that can be seen at night from a distance of 100 metres.
 Only one of these headlights may flash.